 Professional summary

 Isobel is an Environmental Molecular Microbiologist at UKCEH.
-Her primary research interest is investigating the environmental dimension of AMR, with a particular focus on water environments, and has worked on many aspects of this topic area, including developing surveillance strategies and programmes to investigate the effects of different pollution sources on antibiotic resistance in the environment with a particular interest in both treated and untreated wastewater and investigating how the UK has responded to the environmental challenges on the UK 5-year AMR National Action Plan.
+Her primary research interest is investigating the environmental dimension of antimicrobial resistance (AMR), with a particular focus on water environments.
+She has worked on many aspects of this topic area, including developing surveillance strategies and programmes to investigate the effects of different pollution sources on antibiotic resistance in the environment with a particular interest in both treated and untreated wastewater, and investigating how the UK has responded to the environmental challenges on the UK 5-year AMR National Action Plan.

 Isobel has also been a member of the Welsh Government's Animal and Environment Antimicrobial Resistance Delivery Group since 2021.
 She was previously a postdoctoral research fellow at the University of Exeter.